vaadin/vaadin-details/README.md

 # &lt;vaadin-details&gt;

+> ⚠️ 　Starting from Vaadin 20, this project has migrated to [`vaadin-web-components`](https://github.com/vaadin/vaadin-web-components/tree/master/packages/vaadin-details) *monorepository*.
+>
+> This repository is used for Vaadin 14 LTS and Vaadin 19.

+---

 [&lt;vaadin-details&gt;](https://vaadin.com/components/vaadin-details) is a Web Component providing functionality for expandable details, part of the [Vaadin components](https://vaadin.com/components).

 [Live Demo ↗](https://vaadin.com/components/vaadin-details/html-examples)